ARMmbed/mbed-os-examples-docs_only/APIs_Storage/HeapBlockDevice_ex_1/README.md

 # HeapBlockDevice example

-This example shows how to initialize and use `HeapBlockDevice`.
+This example shows how to initialize and use HeapBlockDevice.